-The blue coloured cells you see are the Polycrystalline Solar Panels.
-This is because the light reflecting way for a Polycrystalline Solar Panel is slightly different from that of a monocrystalline.
-Another reason behind the bluish tones is the impure crystal fragments of silicon, which are pure in monocrystalline.
-Like monocrystalline, polycrystalline panels come with colour options for back sheets and frames, usually silver, white and black.
+The blue-coloured cells you see are the Polycrystalline Solar Panels.
+This is because the light-reflecting way for a Polycrystalline Solar Panel is slightly different from that of a monocrystalline.
+Another reason behind the bluish tones is the impure crystal fragments of silicon, which are pure in monocrystalline; like monocrystalline, polycrystalline panels have colour options for back sheets and frames, usually silver, white and black.

 Polycrystalline Solar Panels Efficacy

 The efficacy of polycrystalline solar panels is only second to monocrystalline.
-With an efficacy rate of 17%, the Polycrystalline solar panels provide users with decent results.
+With an efficacy rate of 17%, Polycrystalline solar panels provide users with decent results.
 In terms of wattage, Polycrystalline panels are not as good as monocrystalline panels, but they are workable at 100w to 400w.
 An adequate rate and wattage allow Polycrystalline panels to generate ample power.
-Similar to Monocrystalline, Polycrystalline solar panels also have 60 cells and 72-96 cell variants.
-Although the electricity produced is fair, the potential is not as satisfying as the Monocrystalline solar panels.
+Like Monocrystalline, Polycrystalline solar panels have 60 cells and 72-96 cell variants.
+Although the electricity produced is fair, the potential is less satisfying than the Monocrystalline solar panels.

 Polycrystalline Solar Panels Cost

 Polycrystalline solar panels are decently priced.
 So, yes, they won’t burn holes in your pockets.
-Furthermore, polycrystalline solar panels cost less because these are created from the fragments and remains of the sieved out silicon crystals, eventually reducing the manufacturing cost, thus inexpensive.
+Furthermore, polycrystalline solar panels cost less because these are created from the fragments and remains of the sieved-out silicon crystals, eventually reducing the manufacturing cost and, thus, being inexpensive.

 Thin-Film Solar Panels

-Thin-film solar panels are produced by putting together multiple photovoltaic films onto a base.
-Their advantages notwithstanding, the issue with thin-film solar panels is that they take up a lot of space, making them unsuitable as solar panels for your home.
+Thin-film solar panels are produced by combining multiple photovoltaic films onto a base.
+Their advantages notwithstanding, thin-film solar panels take up a lot of space, making them unsuitable as solar panels for your home.

 There are many benefits that thin-film solar panels bring to the table, such as: